luismeyer95/regex_engine/README.md

 ```

 Include the "Regex.hpp" header in your source code, compile and link with "libregex.a".
-Using the example main of this repo:
+Using the example `main.cpp` of this repo:

 ```
 $ clang++ main.cpp libregex.a